-Students may repeat the biology course work only one time to achieve a grade of "C" or better.
+All Program-Ready coursework must be completed with a grade of "C" or higher.
+Students may repeat a biology course only one time to achieve a grade of "C" or higher.
 This requirement also applies to transfer students.
-College transcript of transfer students will be carefully reviewed for prior attempts.
-Appeals to the appropriate dean will be considered for extenuating circumstances.
-PLEASE NOTE: Financial aid assistance may only pay for two course attempts.
+College transcripts will be carefully reviewed for prior attempts.
+Appeals to the appropriate dean will be considered in extenuating circumstances.
+Please Note: Financial aid assistance may only pay for two course attempts.